 UI UX Developer Jobs in USA with Visa Sponsorship

-UI/UX Developer roles qualify for H-1B and O-1 visa sponsorship when the position requires a bachelor's degree in a relevant field.
+UI/UX Developer roles qualify for H-1B visa and O-1 visa sponsorship when the position requires a bachelor's degree in a relevant field.
 Employers in tech, finance, and healthcare regularly sponsor these roles, and the H-1B specialty occupation standard is well-established for UX-focused development work.
 For detailed occupation requirements, see the O*NET profile.

 See All UI UX Developer Jobs